 The site is a former quarry and landfill, which is now being used as a paddock.
-The site and area does not contain any of the receptors stipulated in Table 1 of the Statutory Guidance.
-The hazard to the environment has been classified as LOW.
+The site and area does not contain any of the receptors stipulated in Table 1 of the Statutory Guidance (SSSI's, RAMSAR etc.).
+As such the hazard to the environment has been classified as LOW.